For all emergencies dial 911 for non-emergencies, you can call the Parker Police Department at (303) 841-9800.

 Parker, CO 80134

-After being housed in the town hall and the old Sun Bank building by the original post office off of Pine Drive, the police department finally have a state of the art home of their own.
+After being housed in the town hall and the old Sun Bank building by the original post office off of Pine Drive, the police department finally has a state of the art home of their own.

 Online Police Reporting for non-Emergencies